opentripplanner/OpenTripPlanner/doc-templates/UpdaterConfig.md

 <!-- INSERT: vehicle-parking -->

 ## SIRI SX updater for Azure Service Bus (sandbox feature)

-This is a Sandbox updater se [sandbox documentation](sandbox/SiriAzureUpdater.md).
+This is a Sandbox updater, see [sandbox documentation](sandbox/SiriAzureUpdater.md).

 <!-- INSERT: siri-azure-sx-updater -->